 You can simply send an email to Director of Graduate Recruiting, Dr. Marco Bonizzoni (email@example.com), to inform us of your intention to accept our offer.

 What are the next steps after I have been admitted to the graduate program?

 Congratulations!
 The next formal step will be for us to initiate a background check for employment purposes.
-You will receive a request to authorize such a check by email at the crimson account that was assigned to you upon application (email@example.com, see OIT’s Student Crimson Mail page for instructions).
-Please note that further official communication from UA will go through that address, so make sure to check it routinely or to forward it to one that you do check.
+You will receive a request to authorize such a check by email at the crimson account assigned to you upon application (firstname.lastname@example.org, see OIT’s Student Crimson Mail page for instructions).
+Please note that further official communication from UA will go through that address, so make sure to check it routinely or to forward it to one you do check.